smartlegionlab/smartlegionlab/README.md

 ## Why This Matters

-We aren’t strengthening old systems—we are making them irrelevant.
+We aren’t strengthening old systems — we are making them irrelevant.
 By removing what can be stolen, we remove the very incentive for theft.
 This isn't an upgrade.
 It's a new reality.

 ---